 - Context - provide users with context into the process they will go through.
-Users need to understand that they will 1) see their overall pay distribution with a new allocation to your bank account and 2) have to confirm the new allocation.
+Users need to understand that they will 1) see their overall deposit settings with a new allocation to your bank account and 2) have to confirm the new allocation.

 On-ramp screen example:

-Pay allocation confirmation process within the payroll platforms is beyond Argyle's control.
-Some platforms confirm them almost instantly, while a few others can take 24 hours or more to have a pay allocations status change from
+Updating direct deposits is a process that happens within the payroll platforms themselves and is beyond Argyle's direct control.
+Some platforms confirm deposit switches almost instantly, while a few others can take 24 hours or more to have a pay allocation's status change from

 active.
 The most frequently experienced scenario is that it takes a few seconds to confirm a new pay allocation.

-To check that a pay allocation has been confirmed within the payroll platform, you should subscribe to the
+To check that changes to a pay allocation have been confirmed within the payroll platform, you should subscribe to the

 accounts.pay_distribution_updated webhook.
 Please, find more information about webhooks subscription in the Implementation part of this solution.

-After the users link their paychecks, they are funneled back into your application.
+After the users re-direct their paychecks, they are funneled back into your application.
 If the allocation is confirmed instantly, you can surface an off-ramp screen like this:

-Otherwise, inform the users that the pay allocation confirmation is pending and that they will be notified once it is confirmed by the payroll platform.
+Otherwise, inform the users that the direct deposit update is pending and that they will be notified once it is confirmed by the payroll platform.